jsears4585/jekyll-now/_posts/2017-7-27-Websockets-are-the-Future.md

 Seriously though, the opportunities are endless.
 Next time you see a need for open communications between your application and the client, or need to push information to all connected clients simultaneously, consider trying out a WebSocket protocol implementation.

+Some other options:

+- Live teaching
+- Co-drawing or co-writing
+- Email clients
+- Any other multi-user, realtime applications

 ![WS Meme](http://cdn.jsears.co/ws-meme.jpg "WS Meme")